bsander/git-kit/README.md

 ## Commands

-For many of these commands, `branch` and `remote` are optional arguments.
-If they are not supplied, the `select-remote` and `select-branch` commands are used to determine suitable defaults.
+For many of these commands, `-b, --branch` and `-r, --remote` are optional arguments.
+If they are not supplied, the `select-remote` and `select-branch` plumbing commands are used to determine suitable defaults.

 These scripts are mostly simple wrappers around existing git commands, and not a lot of validation is going on so handle them with as much care as you would every other shell command.
-They are executed with the `-eE` switches for bash though, and will abort as soon as anything unexpected happens.
+They are executed with the `-Eeuo pipefail` switches for bash though, and will abort as soon as anything unexpected happens.
 Also, the porcelain commands use the `-x` switch where relevant to keep you informed about their actions.

 I use `<>` to indicate mandatory arguments and `[]` to indicate optional ones.

 #### `all-exec <command*>`

 Simple wrapper around `git for-each`.
 Executes a command on all submodules as well as the main repository.
 Useful in combination with `git sync` to fully update your repository or just with `git status` to get a full summary.

 A handy alias I use for this is `git all` for exclusive use with git commands: